acgerstein/diskImageR/README.md

 Since `diskImageR` requires third-party software (ImageJ), it was not possible to include the vignette in the package in the usual way.
 This readme file aims to cover some of the information that is present in the vignette, but the user is encouraged to download a pdf of the full vignette (i.e., help file) [here] (http://acgerstein.weebly.com/uploads/2/3/5/6/23564534/diskimager-helpfile.pdf).

+## Required software

+The first step of `diskImageR` analyzes the disk diffusion photographs in ImageJ, a free, public domain image processing program available for download (http://rsb.info.nih.gov/ij/download.html).
+On a Mac, if you do not already have Xcode you will need to download it from the Apple Developer tools (https://developer.apple.com/xcode/download/).
+You may be prompted to download and install other additional programs in the R console if any are required (depends on what is already on your computer).

 ## Function overview (in the typical order of use)

 * `IJMacro`: runs an ImageJ macro on the folder that contains the photograph to be analyzed [required]